dclee131/Visualizing-OPF/README.md

 The script is based on MATLAB and can be run without installation.

-## Citing CVXRS_OPF
+## References

-If you find this content useful for your research, please consider citing:
+This research code was developed and used for the following articles where you can find more details.

 [1] Convex Restriction of Power Flow Feasibility Set